Marion, Kansas

 The National Old Trails Road, also known as the Ocean-to-Ocean Highway, was established in 1912 and was routed through Lehigh, Hillsboro, Marion, and Lost Springs.

-In 1937, the Marion County Lake was completed by the Civilian Conservation Corps southeast of Marion for recreational purposes.
+In 1937, the Civilian Conservation Corps completed Marion County Lake southeast of Marion for recreational purposes.

-There were numerous floods during the early history of Marion.
+Numerous floods occurred during Marion’s early history.
 Due to heavy rains in June and July 1951, rivers and streams flooded numerous Kansas cities, including Marion.
 Many reservoirs and levees were built in Kansas in response to the Great Flood of 1951.

 Marion’s population peaked in 1960 at 2,169.